microservices-community/microservices-conf/website/_site/subpages/about.md

 contributions are welcome, on topics ranging from formal frameworks to industrial experience reports and demonstrations.

-Presentations will be selected based on an extended abstract (two pages).
+Presentations will be selected based on abstract submissions of maximum two pages.
 See the call for papers for details.